 Imagine being able to ride your bike safely from Chicago all the way to New Buffalo or to spend a sunny afternoon hiking from Michigan City to New Buffalo and back.
 Dozens of volunteers have been working on this project for over a decade to make this dream a reality.

-Marquette Greenway Status Map
+Overall Marquette Greenway Map